 One highlight of the museum is the extensive collection of art which brings the vastness and beauty of the wild terrain of the West right to you.

-After spending the afternoon in the museum, we deemed it a must-stop on Route 66.
+After spending the afternoon in the museum, we deemed it one of the must-see Route 66 attractions in Oklahoma.

 The Real Deal in Historic Stockyards City

 Why not continue the cowboy culture theme and head over to Historic Stockyards City, home of the largest stockyards in the world.
-The Western district, southwest of downtown Oklahoma City, is as authentic as authentic can get.
+A quick detour off Route 66 in Oklahoma City, the Western District, southwest of downtown, is as authentic as authentic can get.

 “Don’t worry, we like Yankees down here,” a smiling rancher says to me as he shakes my hand after a brief introduction.

 Main Street is lined with a number of shops filled with Western wear to don you from top to bottom and unique stores with handmade products and housewares.

 If country music is your thang, Rodeo Opry along Exchange Avenue offers live music.
 The mission of Main Street is to preserve Western culture and they are doing a bang-up job.

 A visit to the area is not complete without having dinner at Cattlemen’s Steakhouse, the longest continually operated restaurant in the state of Oklahoma.

 Its colorful history from its humble beginnings in 1910 to pumping out illegal spirits during the prohibition to the fate of the business on a roll of dice, adds to Cattlemen’s charm.